Evidence-Decision-Feedback: Theory-Driven Adaptive Scaffolding for LLM Agents: Evaluation

-In collaboration with five STEM educators and cognitive scientists (hereafter, ``the educators''), we deployed Copa in an authentic high school science classroom in the southeastern United States with $n=33$ sophomore dyads\footnote{We conducted all analyses at the dyad level (one student-pair per computer).} (ages 15-16; 48\% male/female, 2\% no response; 68\% White, 28\% Hispanic, 20\% Black, 12\% Asian, 4\% Native American)\footnote{Several students identified as multiple ethnicities.} participating in the C2STEM kinematics curriculum over six weeks.
-Sessions met once weekly for two hours and were taught by this paper's lead author with oversight from the educators.
+In collaboration with five STEM educators and cognitive scientists (hereafter, ``the educators''), we deployed Copa in a high school science classroom in Nashville (USA) with $n=33$ sophomore dyads\footnote{We conducted all analyses at the dyad level (one student-pair per computer).} (ages 15--16; 48\% male/female, 2\% no response; 68\% White, 28\% Hispanic, 20\% Black, 12\% Asian, 4\% Native American)\footnote{Several students identified as multiple ethnicities.} participating in the C2STEM kinematics curriculum over six weeks.
+Sessions met once weekly for two hours and began with instruction on 1- and 2-D kinematics---linking physics concepts (e.g., position, velocity, acceleration, $\Delta t$) with computational constructs (e.g., variable initialization and updating, loops, and conditionals)---followed by computational modeling tasks in C2STEM.
+Classes were taught by this paper's lead author with oversight from the educators.
+Our analyses focus on three tasks: a 1-D truck, a 2-D drone dropping one package, and a 2-D drone dropping two packages to different targets.

-Students were first introduced to Copa five months prior to the study through a ``teaser'' activity that covered its pedagogical role, design rationale, and how it differs from tools such as ChatGPT; rather than providing direct solutions (ChatGPT), Copa supports students in constructing their own understanding.
-During the study, students completed two warm-up tasks to gain familiarity with Copa.
-The analyses in this paper focus on three subsequent tasks following this acclimation period.
-Each session began with instruction on 1- and 2-D kinematics, linking physics concepts (e.g., position, velocity, acceleration, $\Delta t$) with computational constructs (e.g., variable initialization and updates, loops, and conditionals), followed by computational modeling activities in C2STEM.

-For this study, we collected 7,017 logged environment actions (mean $\approx 213$ per dyad per session), and 238 student-agent conversation turns (mean $\approx 7$ per dyad per session) across the three sessions, along with the CoT reasoning (i.e., ``evidence'' in Figure~\ref{fig:copa}) associated with each agent decision.
-Together, these data streams constitute the primary dataset used for analysis in this paper, with all inferences manually triangulated using students' conversations and screen recordings.
-Students completed an anonymous semi-structured exit survey.
-All findings were presented to three of the participating educators during a semi-structured Zoom discussion, providing additional feedback.
+We collected 7,017 logged environment actions (mean $\approx 213$ per dyad), and 238 student-agent conversation turns (mean $\approx 7$ per dyad) across the three sessions, along with the CoT reasoning (i.e., ``evidence'' in Figure~\ref{fig:architecture}) associated with each agent decision.
+Students completed an anonymous exit survey.
+All findings were presented to three of the participating educators during a semi-structured Zoom discussion to solicit additional feedback.
+Together, these data constitute the primary dataset for our analyses, with all inferences manually triangulated through student conversations and screen recordings.
 Study participants provided informed consent/assent, student data were anonymized prior to analysis, and all procedures were approved by Vanderbilt University's IRB.